 Merchant Cash Advance

-Merchant cash advances (also known as Future Receivables Purchase and Sale Agreements) provide an upfront lump sum of money to businesses in exchange for a fixed percentage of their future sales.
+Merchant cash advances (Future Receivables Purchase and Sale Agreements) provide businesses with an upfront lump sum of money in exchange for a fixed percentage of their future sales.
 Repayment is typically made daily or weekly.
 With a merchant cash advance, an ACH payment is auto-deducted from a business bank account, or the percentage is taken out of future credit card sales until the payback obligation is met.
 Terms are expressed as a future sale, so you are given a fixed amount and then responsible for paying back a higher amount through a fixed percentage of future sales.
-The difference between the amount given and the amount paid back to complete the agreement is your flat cost.
+Your flat cost is the difference between the amount given and paid back to complete the agreement.
 The estimated time to repay is typically 6 to 18 months, but there are no term limits as the repayment is based on future sales.

 Benefits of Merchant Cash Advances:

 - Flexible repayment terms attached to future sales